 Substrate defects can also cause lippage, so low spots need to be filled in and high ones ground down before starting the job.
 A traditional thick mortar bed (often called “mud” although it’s fairly dry), can help the installer compensate for substrate irregularities or tile variation.
 Add a little “mud” here, take a little away there, and you can create a relatively flat floor.
 However, most tile installations today are not “mud” but “thin set” mortar, which cannot be used this way, although it is often assumed it can be.
 While very minor adjustments in height can be made, this method is not appropriate for adjusting the level or flatness of a surface – rather the tile will follow the plane of the substrate.²

 Lighting can also be a factor as it can be with so many types of floor coverings.
-If the light hits the tile a certain way, a small amount of lippage that may be within standards may look much worse than it is because of shadows.
+If the light hits the tile a certain way, a small amount of lippage that may be within Key Standards for Tile may look much worse than it is because of shadows.

 How much lippage is acceptable?